gsmendoza/gitara/README.markdown

 The remaining features are:

-1. Properties like the title and authors.
+1. Properties like the title and authors
-2. Stanza labels.
+2. Stanza labels
 3. Chord labels